-A longtime collaborator and friend, whose movie script I was novelizing, referred a client to me. ”He approached me to do this,” he said, ”but I just don’t have time with shooting schedules and all.
+A longtime collaborator whose movie script I was novelizing referred a client to me. ”He approached me to do this,” he said, “but I just don’t have time with shooting schedules and all.
 I thought you might be willing to help.
 I should warn you, though, he’s … interesting.”

-I’m fine with interesting, even by Vulcan standards, so I reached out to see what the potential client—I’ll call him Egon—wanted.
-Egon wanted a script novelized—which is one of my favorite types of ghostwrites.
-A script is like having a really detailed outline.
+I’m fine with interesting, even by Vulcan standards, so I reached out to see what the potential client—I’ll call him Marley—wanted.
+Marley wanted a script novelized—which is one of my favorite types of ghostwrites.
 So far so good.

 When I contacted him, he told me he’d shown the script to a NY publisher (happened to be the publisher of four of my novels) and they’d read the first 10 pages and wanted more.
-(This I took with a grain of salt because I’d had clients inflate important persons’ reactions to their ideas before, and because these tales remind me too much of the pickup lines of men who, during our tenure as a top 40 cover band, told me they’d been instrumental in the success of [my fave band here].)
+This I took with a grain of salt; I’d had clients inflate important persons’ reactions to their ideas before, and because these tales remind me too much of the pickup lines of men who, during my tenure as the lead singer of a top 40 cover band, told me they’d been instrumental in the success of [my fave band here].

-And this is where things began to get … very, very Vulcan.
+And this is where things began to get … interesting.

 ”Because of things that are going on in New York, Hollywood, and the internet about the script,” my would-be client told me, “until we have a contract all I can tell you is: THE GAME IS AFOOT!
 Here’s a link to the website, which has film clips of three scenes in the movie and will tell you everything you need to know.”